 If you successfully appeal, you must complete financial awareness counseling and agree to an academic progress plan by the appeal term's academic progress plan deadline.
-You are required to submit an academic progress plan every term you are on financial aid probation; however, you only need to complete financial awareness counseling once per academic year, regardless of the number of terms you are granted probation.
+You are required to submit an academic progress plan every term you are on financial aid probation.